Chinenye-VN/Fundamental_Project/README.md

 #### Results

-The functionality within my application: Create, Read and Delete.
-The user is able to to login and access their bookings through the booking page.
+The functionality within my application: Create, Read and Delete., The user is able to to login and access their bookings through the booking page.
 Suppose the user wants to delete their booking they are able to do so with the click of one button.

 ![Login page](https://user-images.githubusercontent.com/67292767/92315035-0db28880-efd8-11ea-89ac-218bb6ef231b.png)